Akshint0407/AudioCapture/README.md

 - **Python 3.x**
 - **PyAudio** for audio recording

+## Requirements

+To run the Voice Recorder application, make sure the following dependencies are installed:

+1. **`pyaudio`**
+   - Used for audio input and recording.
+The library provides bindings for PortAudio, a cross-platform audio library.

+2. **`pyautogui`**
+   - Used to simulate keyboard input and control the Notepad application by typing out the transcribed speech.

+3. **`SpeechRecognition`**
+   - Used to convert speech input into text.
+The library supports various speech-to-text engines like Google Web Speech API.

+4. **`wave`**
+   - A built-in Python library to handle audio file manipulation and save the recorded audio as a `.wav` file.
+No installation is required as it comes with Python by default.

+5. **`threading`**
+   - A built-in Python module to allow concurrent execution of multiple tasks like audio recording and GUI updates simultaneously.

+6. **`datetime`**
+   - A built-in Python module to generate timestamps for naming the audio files based on the current date and time.

 ## Usage
 - **Start the Application**: Run the Python script to launch the Voice Recorder GUI.
 - **Set Recording Duration**: Enter the duration in seconds for how long the app should record your speech.